Background image from Joanna Kosinska - Thank you

 Many people worry that there may not be enough money to go around.
 This concern prompts them to leave all of their assets to their children and loved ones.
 This makes sense , of course.

-After a little more reading, however, we realized that there are estate taxes to be considered.
+After a little more reading, however, we realized that there are taxes to be considered.
 Some of the money left in our wills may go to the government, whether we want that to happen or not.

-When you choose to leave money to charities, often that money can help reduce your estate taxes.
+When you choose to leave money to charities, often that money can help reduce your taxes.
 In this way, money donated to charities in your will can go where you want it to.
 We like to have as much control as we can over our current lives and our legacies.

 It can be overwhelming to figure out all of these details.